 While some comics you might get more out of reading from the very start, most comics you can jump in anywhere.
-Now-a-days there’s all kind of aides which can bring you up to speed with what’s happening – whether it be what happened in a previous story or even what’s happening in a current storyline.
-With summary pages, you get brief overview with what has happened previously in the comic series/story in a few brief paragraphs.
-Some, for example Marvel’s, also give a brief overview of the character or team as well so you an get up to speed with what they are all about.
+Nowadays there’s all kind of aides which can bring you up to speed with what’s happening – whether it be what happened in a previous story or even what’s happening in a current storyline.
+With summary pages, you get a brief overview of what has happened previously in the comic series/story in a few brief paragraphs.
+Some, for example, Marvel also gives a brief overview of the character or team as well so you can get up to speed with what they are all about.
 Some editors will also give notes if stories or events are referenced.
 These point you in the right direction, if you’re curious, as to where to go if you want to find out what went on without reading everything.
-Finally, there’s plenty of online resources where you can read-up on if you just want a quick overview.
-Resources such such as Wikipedia, Comic Vine and a variety of guides all over the internet (including from your’s truly) make this so easy.
+Finally, there’s plenty of online resources where you can read up on if you just want a quick overview.
+Resources such as Wikipedia, Comic Vine and a variety of guides all over the internet (including from your’s truly) make this so easy.

 “Read the best, then read the rest.”

 Think of it this way.
 There are thousands of issues of Superman comics, spread over a multiple series and more than 75 years.
 Not all of them are good.
 Some are absolutely terrible.
 Why read the bad and boring stories when you can read the best ones?
 Once you’ve read the best then check out the mediocre, boring and, if you’re feeling curious enough, the bad ones.
 Comics are too good to be wasted on bad stories purely based on the sake of reading everything.
 Go out and read the best stories first!